ggmichael/craterstats/README.md

 and can likewise be specified by name or abbreviation, e.g. `psym=circle` or `psym=o` select a circle; `colour=green` or `colour=gr` select green.

-Differential plots are produced by default.
+Differential plots are the default data presentation.
 To switch to a different kind, e.g. cumulative, add `-pr cumulative` or `-pr cml` to the part 1 settings.
-Other possibilities are: relative (R), Hartmann, chronology, or rate.
+Other possibilities are: relative (R), Hartmann, chronology, rate, sequential or uncertainty.

 The complete set of options can be seen with: